How to Enter Scientific Notation in Excel (4 Methods)

 In conclusion, we implemented yet another method to enter scientific notation.

-3. Manually Typing to Enter Scientific Notation in Excel
+3. Typing Scientific Notation Manually in Excel

 We can type in the scientific notation manually too.
 From the dataset, we can see that there are 10 digits in each Revenue value.